Pay it Forward Design Store

 Are you interested in joining us?

-Pay it Forward is a creative enterprise made up of a collective of artists, crafters and designers.
+Pay it Forward is a creative social enterprise made up of a collective of artists, crafters and designers.
 We run the shop as a co-operative, which means ideally, we all contribute to it's success and foster a sense of community between members.
+All members are local to the wider Christchurch area.

 We started with fifteen founding designers who worked on getting the store up and running.
-We have now extended to 45 plus designers and artisans who are involved in this exciting new social enterprise.
+We have now extended to 55 plus designers and artisans who are involved in this exciting social enterprise.

 As a co-op, we do have more involvement from our members as opposed to sending your stock to a normal retail shop.
 Our designers take responsibility for rotating their own stock, keeping things looking fresh and keeping abreast of our news and happenings.